This is a step-by-step guide to connecting a set of Redflow ZCell/ZBM2 batteries to an energy system using Victron Energy components.

 ESS Operating Mode

-It is important to ensure the Settings->ESS Menu 'Operating Mode' is set to 'Optimised (Without BatteryLife)' and not set to 'Optimised (With BatteryLife)'
+It is important to ensure the Settings->ESS Menu 'Operating Mode' is set to 'Optimised (Without BatteryLife)' and is not set to 'Optimised (With BatteryLife)'

 The Victron Energy 'BatteryLife' feature is incompatible with the need to fully discharge the system periodically in a single ZCell environment.